 These strategies range from simple to complex.
 When setting up a link-building campaign, these strategies make up a significant percentage of how long the campaign will run.

 It is one of the easiest and strategic link-building techniques.
 More and more companies with a website are setting up blogs aside from their website.
 Blogging helps you take time to study what you offer and write about your products and services and any relevant information about them.
 When you have established a blogging platform, it is easier to ask other reputable bloggers in your field for a chance to write a guest post on their blogs.

 Guest blogging is a way to link your post to relevant pages from your website.
 It would help if you considered getting your posts published in blogs that already rank high in Google.
 A blog that is willing to share your posts on other platforms is an excellent choice for you to get more backlinks.

-Creating infographics is still essential when it comes to your link building strategy.
+Creating infographics is still essential when it comes to your link-building strategy.
 Design and distribute infographics in line with your content.
-You can continually receive traffic to your website with infographics because more people will link back to your content even without you asking.
+You can continually receive traffic to your website with infographics because more people will link back to your piece of content even without asking.

 Infographics are rich in quality content and relevant information that many consumers want.
 Include visual content for more appeal.
 Unlike in the past, where infographics used to go viral instantly, you must put more effort into your creations nowadays.
-It would help if you made your infographics useful to get search visibility.
+It would help if you made your infographics worthwhile to increase your organic search visibility.

 Fixing Broken Links

 The broken link strategy is great if you cannot write frequent posts on your blogs.
 Requesting broken link fixing is quite simple by following a few steps.
 First, you need to identify pages with broken or dead links (e.g., 4XX errors).
 Once you recognize these pages, approach the website owners and request to replace the broken or dead link with an active high-value link of your own.